 Welcome to the Lombard Street churches

-Located in the City of London, the ancient churches of St Mary Woolnoth, St Edmund the King and St Clement Eastcheap have rich histories yet still play a vital role today.
+Located in the City of London, the ancient churches of St Mary Woolnoth, St Edmund the King and St Clement Eastcheap have rich histories yet more than ever today's ministry, plays a significant and rather astonishing role today in London and beyond.

 We would love to welcome you to one of our services during the week